-The NPR and Proposed Rule introduce the following elements into the framework for calculating the investment limitations and the application of the Volcker Rule to direct investments that banking entities and their directors and investors make alongside53 a covered fund.
+The Final Rule adopts the following elements into the framework for calculating the investment limitations and the application of the Volcker Rule to direct investments that banking entities and their directors and employees make alongside a covered fund.

-A banking entity would not be required to include in the calculation of the per-fund and aggregate limitations referred to above "any investment the banking entity makes alongside a covered fund" and would not be restricted under Section .12 in the "amount of any investment the banking entity makes alongside a covered fund," in each case, as long as the investment is made in compliance with applicable laws and regulations, including applicable safety and soundness standards.54
+- A banking entity would not be required to include in the calculation of the per-fund and aggregate limitations referred to above "any investment the banking entity makes alongside a covered fund" and would not be restricted under Section .12 in the "amount of any investment the banking entity makes alongside a covered fund," in each case, as long as the investment is made in compliance with applicable laws and regulations, including applicable safety and soundness standards.91 - The Agencies expect that "any direct investments (whether a series of parallel investments or a co-investment) by a director or employee of a banking entity (or an affiliate thereof) made alongside a covered fund in compliance with applicable laws and regulations would not be treated as an investment by the director or employee in the covered fund."

-- The Agencies expect that any direct investments made by a director or employee of a banking entity (or an affiliate thereof) alongside a covered fund (whether as a series of parallel investments or as a co-investment) would not be treated as an investment by the director or employee in the covered fund."55 As a result, such an investment would not be attributed to the banking entity, "regardless of whether the banking entity arranged the transaction on behalf of the director or employee or provided financing for the investment."56 - Section .11(a)(7) of the Current Rule, which provides that directors and employees are eligible to invest in a covered fund organized and offered by a banking entity only if they are "directly engaged" in providing services to the fund, applies only to directors' and employees' investments in covered funds, but not to their direct investments made alongside covered funds.57
+As a result, "such a direct investment would not be attributed to the banking entity as an investment in the covered fund, regardless of whether the banking entity arranged the transaction on behalf of the director or employee or provided financing for the investment." - Section .11(a)(7), which provides that directors and employees are eligible to invest in a covered fund organized and offered by a banking entity only if they are "directly engaged" in providing services to the fund, applies only to directors' and employees' investments in covered funds, but not to their direct investments made alongside covered funds.
+The Agencies, however, declined to allow employees and directors of a banking entity that organizes and offers a covered fund to make investments directly in the covered fund, unless such employees or directors provide services to the applicable fund on behalf of the banking entity, and noted that this is a requirement under the Volcker Rule.